-Keeping my ideas organized has nothing to do with the fact that I’m a writer by the way, by profession, this is something that everyone should do.
+Keeping ideas organized has nothing to do with the fact writing in a general sense, by default, this is something that everyone should do.

 I find that being organized adds a lot of value and impact in the long run, and there are a number of ways I keep mine in check:

 I have a big board in my room that is full of markings and future plans.
 No matter how silly you think the idea is, always write it down.
 Chances are, in the future you’ll come to a point eventually when you are stuck and need ideas (where this will be perfect.
 You can mash up a couple of ideas that fit and flesh your story out more).

 - Never underestimate the power of notes.

 I have a mini-fridge (worst investment I have ever made by the way) that I use for this as well, I use magnets to hang one-page outlines on it.
 Create a challenge for yourself, create as many one page outlines as you can, or you can write your goals or ideas for future scenes in your novel/story.
 Hanging them will give you the urge to finish them just so you can feel the rush of taking one out.
 Food, and beverages won’t hurt too.

 I have the “Book of Secrets” which is a notebook that I always keep close to me, and write all ideas, tips, and observations regarding anything I encounter in it.
 Someone once said “if you write it, you don’t have to remember it” which is the perfect excuse to do this (for the lazy ones).
 You’ll always encounter challenges, or be taught lessons whether its from YouTube videos (yes Jenna Moreci, we’re looking at you) or random lists on the internet.
 Even quotes on Twitter too (#amWriting #writerTips).

 - Write a summary page, and keep updating it.